-A “budget” laptop does not mean a cheaply-made laptop.
+A “cheap” laptop does not mean a poorly-made laptop.
 It doesn’t mean a hand-me-down laptop and it doesn’t mean a knockoff brand or a used computer from a thrift store.
 What budget laptops do mean are affordable, new computers that get the job done without digging too deep into your pockets.

 While high-end models tend to get the glitz and marketing pictures, many brands also release another set of laptops with lesser specs that sell at affordable prices.
 Asus, in particular, is known for this — and the Asus Zenbook UX305UA may be the best budget-friendly laptop ever produced.